 The amending agreement is approved and may be carried into effect notwithstanding the provisions of any other Act.

-[Section 3A inserted by No. 51 of 1971 s.
+[Section 3A inserted: No. 51 of 1971 s.
 4.]

 4. Appropriation

 To the extent necessary to enable the State to give effect to clause 12 of the agreement as amended by the amending agreement, the Consolidated Account is, without other authorisation than this Act, hereby appropriated.